Somnison

 Duty Cycle

-Gating Frequency
+Gating Period

 Classification Latency